-Infection or complaint Recommended period to be kept away from school or nursery Meningococcal meningitis/ septicaemia If the child has been treated and has recovered, they can return to school.
+Infection or complaint Recommended period to be kept away from school or nursery Hepatitis A Exclude cases from school while unwell or until 7 days after the onset of jaundice (or onset of symptoms if no jaundice, or if under 5, or where hygiene is poor.
+There is no need to exclude well, older children with good hygiene who will have been much more infectious prior to diagnosis.
+Hepatitis B Acute cases of hepatitis B will be too ill to attend school and their doctors will advise when they can return.
+Do not exclude chronic cases of hepatitis B or restrict their activities.
+Similarly, do not exclude staff with chronic hepatitis B infection.
+Contact your local health protection team for more advice if required.
+Hepatitis C None.
+Meningococcal meningitis/ septicaemia If the child has been treated and has recovered, they can return to school.
 Meningitis Once the child has been treated (if necessary) and has recovered, they can return to school.
 No exclusion is needed.
 Meningitis viral None.
 MRSA (meticillin resistant Staphylococcus aureus) None.
 Mumps 5 days after onset of swelling (if well).
 Threadworm None.
 Rotavirus Until 48 hours after symptoms have subsided.